jigmi/PyCryptRAT-MultiClientEncryptedRAT/README.md

 ![image](https://user-images.githubusercontent.com/87882680/127826958-e6fe0b07-2ea1-4244-980b-30dbde22b486.png)

 The Multiple Client Remote Access Tool was created in order to target the linux and windows operating system and perform reconnaissance with its main purpose of serving as a staging ground for further payloads and the extraction of notable files which are essential in information gathering.
+The **Diffie Hellman** key exchanged is performed between the server and the client in order to securely transfer keys, where then commands and data from files are encrypted with **AES 256 bit symmetric encryption** in order to protect sensitive data.

 # Features